isomerpages/scamshield/pages/faq.md

 ### How does ScamShield works?

-The mobile app filters through incoming calls and text messages.
-For incoming calls, Scamshield compares the incoming number with a list of numbers and decided if the call should be blocked.
-The list is maintained by the Singapore Police Force.
-For incomings SMSes, Scamshield will determine if the message is a scam using an algorithm that runs on device and automatically filter it to a junk SMS folder.
+The app filters incoming calls and text messages.
+Scamshield compares an incoming call against a list maintained by the Singapore Police Force to determine if the number has been used for illegal purposes and blocks it.

+When you receive an incoming SMS from an unknown contact,  Scamshield will determine if the SMS is a scam using an on-device algorithm and filters the messages to a junk SMS folder.

-Only messages classified as scam will be sent for collation.
-This is to allow the app to remain updated and will also help protect others from such scam call and messages.
+Scam SMSes will be sent to NCPC and SPF for collation.
+This keeps the app updated and will help protect others from such scam calls and messages.

 ### Why should I download ScamShield?